 Born in Nisibis, Mesopotamia, he was baptized as a young man and became famous as a teacher in his native city.
-When the Christian emperor had to cede Nisibis to the Persians, Ephrem, along with many Christians, fled as a refugee to Edessa.
+When the Christian emperor had to cede Nisibis to the Persians, Ephrem fled as a refugee to Edessa, along with many other Christians.
 He is credited with attracting great glory to the biblical school there.
-He was ordained a deacon but declined becoming a priest (and was said to have avoided episcopal consecration by feigning madness!).
+He was ordained a deacon but declined becoming a priest.
+Ephrem was said to have avoided presbyteral consecration by feigning madness!

 He had a prolific pen, and his writings best illumine his holiness.
 Although he was not a man of great scholarship, his works reflect deep insight and knowledge of the Scriptures.
 In writing about the mysteries of humanity’s redemption, Ephrem reveals a realistic and humanly sympathetic spirit and a great devotion to the humanity of Jesus.
 It is said that his poetic account of the Last Judgment inspired Dante.

-He preferred a simple, austere life, living in a small cave overlooking the city of Edessa.
-It was here he died around 373.
+Ephrem preferred a simple, austere life, living in a small cave overlooking the city of Edessa.
+It was here that he died around 373.

 Many Catholics still find singing in church a problem, probably because of the rather individualistic piety that they inherited.
-Yet singing has been a tradition of both the Old and the New Testament.
-It is an excellent way of expressing and creating a community spirit of unity as well as joy.
-Ephrem’s hymns, an ancient historian testifies, “lent luster to the Christian assemblies.”
+Yet singing has been a tradition of both the Old and the New Testaments.
+It is an excellent way of expressing and creating a community spirit of unity as well as of joy.
+An ancient historian testifies that Ephrem’s hymns “lent luster to the Christian assemblies.”
 We need some modern Ephrems—and cooperating singers—to do the same for our Christian assemblies today.